 Rather than thinking of writing about the theme, I wrote about a person who I found myself wishing and hoping for.
 That way, it was easier.

 How did the award money and the other prizes you received, change your outlook towards writing?

 The award money and prizes did not change my outlook towards writing but the award ceremony as a whole did.
 I realized that when one speaks from the heart on a theme that everyone can relate to, it becomes easier to grasp another’s heart.
 So my outlook to writing became removed from the personal to something more external and for those around me.
-I received 250 US Dollars, an autographed copy of The African Saga by Dr. Susan Kiguli, an autographed copy of Unjumping by Beverley Nambozo Nsengiyunva and some creatively designed jewellery by Bona 2 Designs.
+I received 250 US Dollars, autographed copies of leading poets, an autographed copy of Unjumping by Beverley Nambozo Nsengiyunva and some creatively designed jewellery by Bona 2 Designs.